genjax-dev/genjax-chi/README.md

 This project uses [poetry](https://python-poetry.org/) for dependency management, and [nox](https://nox.thea.codes/en/stable/) to automate testing/linting/building.

 Make sure these are installed and on path with a Python environment `^3.10.0`.
-Running `nox` will evaluate the full test/linting/build suite -- running:
+Running `nox` will evaluate the full test/linting/build suite.

 ```
+# Install dependencies, and run the tour example!
 poetry install
 poetry run python examples/tour.py
 ```